 This work is the reflection of my feelings during this eternal quarantine.
 It is about me looking for reinterpret a digital and pixelated nature that we approach today through flatted screens.
 This work is about my process of transformation and adaptation to this new place and it continues evolving as time passes.

-I am working in a new way as I never did.
-I am posting this work to IG immediately after the shooting.
-This is a challenge for me and is also an aesthetic search based on colours and performances in space, created with fire, lights animals and words written with flashlights.
+This project is an aesthetic search based on colours and performances in space, created with fire, animals and words written with flashlights.
+It is my opportunity to rediscover my relationship with the photographic image, the net and the natural world.
 All of this happening in an enchanted forest.